Political positions of Rand Paul: Taxes

 Paul supports a flat 14.5% tax rate on all Americans.
 In each year from 2011 through 2013, Paul has received a grade of A from the National Taxpayers Union, a conservative taxpayers advocacy organization.

 In 2014, with attorney James Bopp and Republicans Overseas, among others, Paul sued the IRS, challenging the constitutionality of FATCA, in Crawford v.
 U.S. Department of Treasury, which argued that FATCA and related intergovernmental agreements violated the Senate's power with respect to treaties, the Excessive Fines Clause of the Eighth Amendment, or the Fourth Amendment right against unreasonable search and seizures.
 In 2016, the U.S. District Court for the Southern District of Ohio dismissed the suit, determining that the plaintiffs lacked standing.
 In 2017, the U.S. Court of Appeals for the Sixth Circuit upheld the dismissal.
-In 2017, Rand introduced S. 869 to Congress, in an effort to repeal FATCA.
+In 2017, Rand introduced S 869 to Congress, in an effort to repeal FATCA.

 Trade

-The Cato Institute's Center for Trade Policy Studies has identified Paul as a "free trader" during his U.S. Senate tenure, indicating a pro-free trade, pro-market, and anti-subsidies voting record.
-In January 2018, Paul was one of thirty-six Republican senators to sign a letter to President Trump requesting he preserve the North American Free Trade Agreement by modernizing it for the current and future economy.
+The Cato Institute's Center for Trade Policy Studies has identified Paul as a "free trader" during his Senate tenure, indicating a pro-free trade, pro-market, and anti-subsidies voting record.
+In January 2018, Paul was one of 36 Republican senators to sign a letter to President Trump requesting he preserve the North American Free Trade Agreement by modernizing it for the current and future economy.